03 Aug 20

 - Thermals for sleeping

-- Warm fleece, sweater, hat, gloves (cold evenings & passes)
+- Warm fleece, sweater, hat, gloves (cold evenings and passes)

-- Waterproof, breathable jacket & over trousers (Goretex or similar) – This is a must, the weather can change rapidly in the alps and even in the middle of summer.
+- Waterproof, breathable jacket and over trousers (Goretex or similar); this is a must as the weather can change rapidly in the Alps and even in the middle of summer

 - Broad brimmed sunhat